dylanrenwick/braingolf/README.md

 Operators:

-    +,-,/,*,^,%  - Pops the last 2 elements from the stack and applies the corresponding operator to them, both printing the output and adding it to the end of the stack
+    +,-,/,*,^,%  - Pops the last 2 elements from the stack and applies the corresponding operator to them, adding it to the end of the stack
     _            - Pops the last element from the stack and prints it =            - Prints the stack in full
     @            - Pops the last element of the stack, and attempts to parse it as a charcode to a char, printing the char